marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Hbridge/Quick Technique/readme.md

 **Use Case:**

-If the load isn&#39;t inductive (like a Bi-directional led), or if the supply voltage is low enough where inductance spikes won&#39;t pass your transistors&#39; maximum collector current. (for example small vibration motors, dc motors that wont have a lot of applied torque)
+If the load isn&#39;t inductive (like a Bi-directional led), or if the supply current is low enough where inductance spikes won&#39;t pass your transistors&#39; maximum collector current. (for example small vibration motors, dc motors that wont have a lot of applied torque)

 Probably not a great idea to do PWM with this setup either.